peteroupc/html3dutil/doc/H3DU.Math.md

 ### (static) H3DU.Math.quatToAxisAngle(a) <a id='H3DU.Math.quatToAxisAngle'></a>

-Calculates the angle and axis of rotation for this quaternion.
-(The axis of rotation is a ray that starts at the origin (0,0,0) and points toward a 3D point.)
+Calculates the angle and <a href="tutorial-glmath.md">axis of rotation</a> for this quaternion.

 #### Parameters